Too dense to go through: The importance of low-mass clusters for satellite quenching: Simulations

 \textsc{subfind} identifies structures at a single point in time.
 Since we need to follow galaxies both in space and time an additional procedure is required to create merger trees.
 The trees analyzed in this work were obtained with the \textsc{spiderweb} algorithm \citep[see][Appendix A]{Bahe19}.
-Differently to other `merger tree' algorithms, \textsc{spiderweb} was designed with the purpose to identify descendants for as long as possible in crowded environments.
+Differently from other `merger tree' algorithms, \textsc{spiderweb} was designed with the purpose to identify descendants for as long as possible in crowded environments.
 For that purpose, \textsc{spiderweb} consider as descendants all subhaloes that share particles between consecutive snapshots.
-This treatment become especially relevant in groups and cluster of galaxies, where galaxy-galaxy encounters become more common.
+This treatment becomes especially relevant in groups and cluster of galaxies, where galaxy-galaxy encounters become more common.
+The satellite galaxies in our sample correspond to those satellite galaxies that are inside the $r_{200}$ of the most massive structures of each zoom-in simulation.
 Throughout this paper, we will define as galaxies all those subhalos that posses an stellar mass $M_{\rm star} > 10^8$M$_\odot$, and a total mass $M_{\rm galaxy} > 10^9$M$_\odot$.
-Nevertheless, as shown in \citet{Bahe17}, \textsc{C-Eagle} possess an excess of quenched galaxies at the low mass end, probably due to numerical resolutions effects.
-In order to avoid spurious results, we will neglect the population of low mass galaxies that reach their quenching state as centrals, and only take into account those galaxies that reach their quenched state as satellites.
+As a result, we ensure that each of our galaxies is resolved with at least, 1000 dark matter particles at any snapshot.
+Additionally, as we also want to understand the reasons behind the satellite quenching in our simulations, we choose to keep the mass threshold in which the star formation evolution, stellar mass function, and mass-size relation are reasonably well-calibrated for the galaxy formation model \citep[][]{Schaye15,Furlong15,Furlong17}.
+To avoid detection of galaxies with no primordial origin, we only followed the evolutionary history of those galaxies whose merger trees can be continuously followed at least up to $z=2$.
+It is worth noting that, as discussed by \citet{Bahe17}, the \textsc{c-eagle} simulation shows an excess of quenched galaxies in the low-mass end ($M_{\star} < 10^{9.5}$M$_\odot$).
+This result is believed to be a combination of environmental quenching effects and limitations related to the resolution of the simulation \citep[][]{Schaye15}.
+Note, however, that in our work we focus on galaxies that undergo their quenching process purely due to environmental mechanisms.
+This means that most of our selected galaxies would have reached a higher stellar mass at $z=0$ if not affected by the physical processes explored in this article.
+As a result, our conclusions are not significantly affected by the stellar mass threshold chosen to select satellite galaxies.
+This is further discussed in Appendix \ref{ap:stellar_threshold}, where we explored the effects of choosing a higher stellar mass threshold ($M_{\star} > 10^{9.5}$M$_\odot$) for the satellite selection.
+We discuss this overquenching in more detail in Section \ref{sec:overquenching} and the impact that could have on our results, in order to avoid spurious results, we will neglect the population of low-mass galaxies that reach their quenching state as centrals, and only take into account those galaxies that reach their quenched state as satellites.
 Nonetheless, regardless of the cluster mass, galaxies that reach their quenching state while centrals correspond to less than 10\% of all the galaxies in our cluster sample.